 In this post, we'll look at some German artists and bands you might want to explore as a learner.
 All artists in this list have clear pronunciation (well: as clear as it gets) and don't use overly complicated vocabulary, with Yung Hurn being the only exception.

-Learn German through Music
+Why You Should Learn German through Music

 Let's start off the list with a band that is probably Germany's most famous export: Rammstein.

 Rammstein is internationally known for their aggressive & metallic sound, their over-the-top pyro shows, and their provocative music videos & live performances.

 If you are learning German and like the sound of Rammstein, we can only recommend to use them for passive listening.
 The vocabulary used in Rammstein's songs is (for the most part) pretty basic.
 Words or verses are often repeated multiple times and Till Lindemann's pronunciation is exceptionally clear.
 Overall, a great resource for German learners - if you are into this sort of music.

 One thing to watch out for with Rammstein, however, is that they sometimes use words that are rather archaic sounding.
 Also be careful not to copy Lindemann's overly rolled R - people don't really speak like this (and neither does Lindemann, by the way: you never hear him talk this way in interviews).

 Apart from the two songs recommended above, Rammstein's 'Sonne' and their very famous song Du hast are also great resources for beginners who would like to improve their German through music.

 The next band we'd like to introduce to you is very different to Rammstein, but also a really great resource for learners.
 Bilderbuch is an indie-band from Austria, that a few years ago became quite famous in Germany and other German-speaking countries.